Updated: June 1, 2026

 Home › Credit Building & Protection › Credit Score Building Strategies › The Power of Credit and Why You Should Fix Yours

-Your credit score is not a vanity metric.
-It is infrastructure -- the number that determines how much every major purchase in your adult life will actually cost you.
-A strong score saves money.
-A weak score costs it, silently, on every loan and lease you ever sign.
+— Your credit score is not a vanity metric.
+It is infrastructure — the number that determines how much every major purchase in your adult life will actually cost you.

 Most financial decisions get made once.
 You buy the car, sign the lease, take out the mortgage, and move on.
-What most people do not realize is that the credit score they brought to each of those decisions is still working against them -- or for them -- years later, in the form of the interest rate locked into each payment.
+What most people do not realize is that the credit score they brought to each of those decisions is still working against them — or for them — years later, in the form of the interest rate locked into every payment.

 A 100-point difference in credit score does not just affect whether you get approved.
 It determines what you pay for the rest of the loan term.
 On a 30-year mortgage, the difference between a 620 score and a 740 score can cost more than $80,000 in additional interest.
-On an auto loan, the same gap routinely adds $3,000-$6,000 over the life of the loan.
-On insurance premiums in most states, a poor credit score adds hundreds of dollars per year -- every year.
+On an auto loan, the same gap routinely adds $3,000 to $6,000 over the life of the loan.
+On insurance premiums in most states, a poor credit score adds hundreds of dollars per year — every year.

 Credit is not a reward for being financially responsible.
 It is financial infrastructure.
-And like all infrastructure, it needs to be built deliberately -- not hoped for.
+And like all infrastructure, it needs to be built deliberately — not hoped for.
+Understanding how your credit score works at a mechanical level is the foundation for everything that follows — because you cannot build toward a stronger score efficiently without knowing which factors are currently working against you.

 The Real Dollar Cost of a Low Credit Score